octobiwancatnobi/squirrel-u/1_SquirrelU/3_ContributeViaIDE/0_Summary.md

 ---
 layout:         summary
-title:          "Contributing to Cube U with an IDE"
+title:          "Contributing to Squirrel U with an IDE"
 breadcrumb:     "Summary"
 ---